0x09/hfsfuse/README.md

 This driver is read-only and cannot write to or damage the target filesystem in any way.

+hfsfuse also includes a standalone tool, hfsdump, to inspect the contents of an HFS+ volume without FUSE.

 # Supported
 * Journaled and non-journaled HFS+
 * Unicode normalization for pathnames via utf8proc